silentDoc/processing_gfx/NoiseTheory/valuenoise.md

 Each layer represents a noise function at a different wavelength and amplitude.
 Bigger wavelength layers have smoother changes in values, while lower-wavelength components have more variable transitions.
 Similarly, higher-amplitude layers contribute more to the overall noise function's amplitude, while lower-amplitude layers have less influence.

 To generate **brownian value noise**, multiple layers of a base noise function are combined by adding them together.
-The contribution of each octave is determined by its **wavelength** and **amplitude**.
+The contribution of each layer is determined by its **wavelength** and **amplitude**.
 There is a third parameter, called **persistence** that defines how quickly the amplitude and wavelength decreases or increases with each successive layer.

 In order to generate a composition of noise from layers, we generally do the following (pseudocode):